-But fear not, there may be a surprising reason behind your lack of hunger.
-Many people assume that if they don’t eat for hours on end, they should feel famished by the end of the day.
-However, that’s not always the case.
-In fact, some individuals may lose their appetite altogether after prolonged periods of fasting or even after just missing one meal.
+But fear not; there may be a surprising reason behind your lack of hunger.
+Many people assume that if they don’t eat for hours, they should feel famished by the end of the day.

 Why Do I Experience Loss of Appetite?

-Sudden loss of appetite may indicate a more serious condition, so it’s important to consult with a doctor if this persists.
+Sudden loss of appetite may indicate a more serious condition, so it’s important to consult a doctor if this persists.
 To increase your appetite, try eating smaller meals more frequently throughout the day and incorporating exercise into your routine.

 Illness and Nausea